Azure-Samples/azure-spring-boot-samples/storage/spring-cloud-azure-starter-storage-blob/storage-blob-sample/README.md

+---
+page_type: sample
+languages:
+- java
+products:
+- azure-blob-storage
+name: Reading and writing files stored in Azure Storage Blob by Spring Resource abstraction in Spring Boot application
+description: This sample demonstrates how to read and write files in Azure Storage Blob and Spring Resource abstraction in Spring Boot application.
+---

 # Using Spring Cloud Azure Storage Blob Starter

 This code sample demonstrates how to read and write files with the [Spring Resource](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#resources) abstraction for Azure Storage using the Spring Cloud Azure storage starter.